LukeTheHecker/laura/README.md

 **mne.Forward**.
 For further explanation on mne and its objects please refer to the [mne website](https://mne.tools/).

+For a more comprehensive tutorial hop over to [this notebook!](tutorials/tutorial_1.ipynb)

 # Feedback
 Please leave your feedback and bug reports at lukas_hecker@web.de.